Rikicavaz77/w3ba11y/README.md

     - 🔑 Analyze and visually highlight keyword distribution
     - ℹ️ Get general information about other accessibility and SEO metrics

+The extension supports keyboard navigation, following a logical tab order and clearly indicating which element is currently focused.

+To close the extension, you can either click the browser toolbar icon again or use the dedicated button in the header.

 ### 📚Headings

 This feature analyzes the **heading hierarchy**.
 Any headings that do not follow a consistent structure will be flagged as incorrect.